Your baby in the birth canal

 In first-time moms, the baby's head may engage by 36 weeks into the pregnancy.
 However, engagement may happen later in the pregnancy, or even during labor.

 This refers to how the baby's spine lines up with the mother's spine.
-Your baby's spine is between his head and tailbone.
+Your baby's spine is between their head and tailbone.

 Your baby will most often settle into a position in the pelvis before labor begins.